ika-rwth-aachen/RoadGeneration/variation/README.md

 - `normal`  distribution with mean value `mu` and standard deviation `sd`.
 - `uniform`  distribution with a `min` and a `max` value.
-- `lindep`  defines a variable that is linear dependent on other variables or constants with  a dependency  `dp` in string form.
+- `lindep`  a linearly dependent variable that uses an equation string as `dp` attribute.
+The equation can reference other variables transitively.